plusonelabs/calendar-widget/README.md

  As written above, display order of Calendars and Task Lists is customized now, so a User can control, events fom which Calendar will be shown.
 * [Backup and Restore widget settings](https://github.com/plusonelabs/calendar-widget/issues/330).
- Convenient for cloning settings to another widget.
+ Convenient for cloning settings to another widget on the same device.
- Good for moving widget settings to another device, but requires calendars selection adjustment.
+ Good for moving widget settings to another device, but may require calendars selection adjustment in this case.
 * Removed unneeded [vertical bar before location](https://github.com/plusonelabs/calendar-widget/issues/332) (when time is not shown, e.g. for all day events).
 * [Multiline details](https://github.com/plusonelabs/calendar-widget/issues/106) option added,
  allowing to see the whole Location in the "Time below title" Event entry layout.

-### <a id="v3.0"/> v3.0 More colors and layout customizations
+### 2019-10-05 <a id="v3.0"/> v3.0.11 More colors and layout customizations
 **Attention!** Due to lots of internal changes:

 1. Old "ToDo Agenda" app version should be uninstalled first,